werdna-b/ENGR2200_design_project/README.md

-# ENGR2200 Final Project
+# ENGR2200 Final Project - Bargen, Stillman and Young

-The grand finale for digial systems.
+A Video game from scratch.
+It's ... underwhelming.
+Don't blame us.
+This is literally made from lonely brain cells, hours of listening to tooo much spotify, energy drinks, and late evenings well past midnight.

 # Initialization

-Start a new Vivado project every time you pull, then import the files into Vivado
+Start a new Vivado project, Add sources > include folder > make sure "copy files into project directory" is unchecked > OK.

 # Overview